joshbegley/nyt-latest/README.md

 **Remembering a Revered, No-Nonsense Editor of Culture**\
 `Andrea Stevens, a Times editor, died this month at 83.
 She was a loved and feared presence in the theater world.
-In an essay, Ben Brantley, explores her legacy.`\
+In an essay, Ben Brantley explores her legacy.`\
 https://nytimes.com/2022/12/31/insider/andrea-stevens.html?searchResultPosition=1

 **With Leadership and Speaking Skills, Zelensky Shapes Narrative of the War**\